How Full Nodes Receive Blocks

 1. Full nodes start by peering with some of the validators.
 They do this by peering with the

-have the name records of the full validator set.
+then asking them for their peers, and repeating until they have the name records of the full validator set.

-inviting the full nodes to join that validator's secondary RaptorCast group.
+join the validator's secondary RaptorCast group.

 4. The validator will collect these accept/reject responses and confirm a group.